denyspoltorak/metapatterns-website/metapatterns/content/part-3--extension-metapatterns/middleware.md

 +++
 weight = 6
 title = "Middleware"
-description = A Middleware provides system components with means of communication.
-It may also manage their deployment, scaling and failure recovery.
+description = "A Middleware provides system components with means of communication.
+It may also manage their deployment, scaling and failure recovery."
 +++

 # Middleware